I struggled with anxiety for many years.

-In my case, this meant teaching people how they could chatter away to distract me (rather than asking if I was okay), or what they should do if I passed out in the middle of a Gap store (true story— smashed my head on the checkout counter on the way down and the next thing I knew, I was sitting on the ground and a firefighter was kneeling there, making sure I was okay).
+In my case, this meant teaching people how they could chatter away to distract me (rather than asking if I was okay), or what they should do if I passed out in the middle of a Gap store (true story— smashed my head on the checkout counter on the way down and the next thing I knew, I was sitting on the ground and a paramedic was kneeling there, making sure I was okay).

 If I feel terrible, I'm not trapped.
 I can make sure that I have someone to drive me home in an emergency, I know where I can go for a quiet moment, I know where the cups are in a friends house so I can slip away and get a glass of water without drawing attention to myself.

 I acknowledge this might be controversial, and it's not for everyone at every time.
 It worked for me, however, when I was ready.